-- 46% of motorcyclists involved in casualty collisions committed an improper action.
-More than half of these errors were running off the road or following too closely were the most common errors made by motorcyclists.
+- Nearly half of motorcyclists involved in casualty collisions committed an improper action.
+Running off the road or following too closely were the most common errors made by motorcyclists.

 - Head injury is a leading cause of death in motorcycle crashes.
 A rider wearing a helmet is 37% less likely to die than a rider without one.

 - Younger motorcyclists (under the age of 25) are more likely to be involved in casualty collisions than older riders.

 - Most motorcycle collisions occur on dry roads and in urban areas.

 Safety tips for motorcyclists: